oiseth/TKT4108StructuralDynamics2/README.md

 # TKT4108StructuralDynamics2
-This repository contains the Matlab and Python code for examples and exercises in TKT4108 Structural Dynamics 2 at the Norwegian University of Science and Technology.
+This repository contains Python code for examples and exercises in TKT4108 Structural Dynamics 2 at the Norwegian University of Science and Technology.